Betty Smith: Personal life

 As a child, Smith was called Lizzie, but because she had difficulty pronouncing her z's, her family took to calling her Liddie.
 She had a younger brother, William (b.
 1898) and a younger sister, Regina (b.
 1903).
 Her relationship with her father John was warm and loving even though he was an alcoholic who only provided sporadically for his family.
 John Wehner died December 21, 1913, at the age of 40.

 In 1918, her mother Catherine married a second time to Michael Keogh, an Irishman 13 years her senior who worked in the city's public works department.
 The marriage brought long needed financial stability to the family.
 Both William and Regina assumed the Keogh surname, and Lizzie, due to her age, did not.
 In either 1918 or early 1919, around the age of 22, Smith may have suffered the trauma of sexual abuse.
 Although she never directly identified anyone, her later correspondence and writings suggest the involvement of her stepfather Michael Keogh.
 Additionally, after leaving the Keogh household in 1919, she returned infrequently, and then only briefly, until Keogh died in 1933.

 Smith married three times.
 Her first marriage at age 23 was to George H.E.
 Smith on October 18, 1919, in Ann Arbor, Michigan.
 She had met George in 1917 at the Jackson Street Settlement House and then joined him in Ann Arbor where they quickly wed.
 The couple had two children: Nancy Jean (1922-2025) and Mary Elizabeth (1924–1979).
 Due mainly to her husband's infidelity, Betty and George separated and then divorced in 1938.
 Her second marriage was to Joseph Piper Jones, a serviceman and editor she met in Chapel Hill.
 They married August 7, 1943 in Norfolk, Virginia.
 By June 1951, the marriage, which produced no children, was in trouble, and Smith cited incompatibility as a reason to divorce, noting they "had nothing at all in common".
 Smith traveled to Reno, Nevada, gained residency, and filed for divorce on December 13, 1951.
 Six years later, in 1957, in Chapel Hill, at the age of 61, she married Robert Voris Finch, a longtime friend and companion she had known since her studies at Yale University.
 Finch, who had issues with alcohol as well as cardiovascular problems, died on February 4, 1959, less than two years later.

 Smith was a petite woman with dark brown hair and strikingly deep blue eyes.
 She enjoyed fishing, particularly at her cottage in Nags Head, North Carolina.
 She also was an avid bingo player.

 Death

 On January 17, 1972, Smith died of pneumonia in Shelton, Connecticut, at the age of 75.
+In her final years, she also suffered from dementia.
+She was laid to rest next to her third husband, Robert Finch, in Chapel Hill at the Legion Street Cemetery in North Carolina.